 Yes, you may purchase multiple permits.
 You can pay for them at the One Stop in the MCC Building.

 Fall - $50.00 (Valid for 12 months)

 Spring - $30.00 (Valid for 7 months)

 Q11.
 What are the most common parking violations?

 Q12.
 Where do I pay for a ticket?

-You can pay for a Cameron University ticket at either One Stop in the McMahon Centennial Complex or the Cashier's Office in the Administration building.
-Both accept cash, credit or checks.
+You can pay for a Cameron University ticket at the One Stop in the McMahon Centennial Complex.
+They accept cash, credit or checks.